neerajaChoragudi/neerajaChoragudi/README.md

 - 👋 Hi, I’m @neerajaChoragudi
 - 👀 I’m interested in DATA
-- 🌱 I’m currently looking for data analyst job to showcase myskills
+- 🌱 I’m actively seeking opportunities to apply and enhance my skill set in data analytics.
--  📫 How to reach me <https://mail.google.com/mail/u/1/#inbox>
+- 📫 How to reach me <neeraja.choragudi.503@gmail.com>